List of Kansas City Chiefs broadcasters: Radio

 From the team’s arrival in Kansas City in 1963 until 1989, KCMO (then at 810 AM) served as the Chiefs’ flagship.
 From 1989 until the end of the 2019 season, Cumulus Media's KCFX (101.1), a.k.a.
 "101 The Fox", broadcast all Chiefs games on FM radio under the moniker of The Chiefs Fox Football Radio Network, one of the earliest deals where an FM station served as the flagship station of a team radio network.
 Since 1994, Mitch Holthus has served as play-by-play announcer.
 Former Chiefs quarterback Len Dawson served alongside Holthus for color commentary but starting in the 2016 season, Dawson's role was slowly minimized as he announced his retirement from broadcasting, with Kendall Gammon succeeding him as the color analyst.
 The Chiefs and KCFX was the longest-lasting FM radio broadcast partnering tenure in the NFL.

 With the start of the 2020 season, WDAF-FM (106.5 FM) became the flagship of the Chiefs network, with sister station KCSP (610 AM) carrying surrounding analysis and team interview programming as well as selected simulcasts of live games, and the Audacy app streaming coverage of all games online on desktops/laptops only.
-Danan Hughes replaced Gammon as the color analyst alongside Holthus, with Josh Klinger serving as sideline reporter.
+Danan Hughes replaced Gammon as the color analyst alongside Holthus, with Josh Klingler serving as sideline reporter.
 Games are available via the app, but only within the Chiefs' market which is western Missouri and eastern Kansas.
-Games are also available outside of the team market, as with all 32 teams, through a subscription to Sirius XM (satellite radio or Internet) or NFL+.
+Games are also available outside of the team market, as with all 32 teams, through a subscription to SiriusXM (satellite radio or Internet) or NFL+.
 The network's personnel, outside those exclusively contracted to Cumulus, were expected to be retained with the new Entercom contract.
-Beginning with the 2024 season, Chiefs games will be broadcast on KFNZ-FM, also known as 96.5 The Fan.
-WDAF-FM will continue to simulcast Chiefs games during the 2024 season.
+Beginning with the 2024 season, Chiefs games are broadcast on KFNZ (AM) and KFNZ-FM, also known as 610 and 96.5 The Fan.
+WDAF-FM simulcast Chiefs games during the 2024 season.

 Radio affiliates

 Chiefs games are primarily broadcast in Missouri and Kansas, where most of the team's fans are located.
 Games are broadcast in a total of 13 states, including Colorado, Illinois, Iowa, Kentucky, Louisiana, Oklahoma, Nebraska, New Mexico, Arkansas, Texas, and South Dakota.
 In total, 63 cities outside of Missouri and Kansas broadcast games.
-In accordance with NFL exclusivity rules surrounding Westwood One broadcasts, all AFC Championship and Super Bowl broadcasts are not syndicated outside of KCSP and WDAF-FM.
+In accordance with NFL exclusivity rules surrounding Westwood One broadcasts, all AFC Championship and Super Bowl broadcasts are not syndicated outside of KFNZ-AM and KFNZ-FM.
 Stations in major cities are listed below.